Aeon (Gnosticism): Cultural references

 The animated TV series Æon Flux draws its name and some of its iconography from Gnosticism, notably aeons (the two main characters forming a syzygy) and a demiurge.

 The webcomic Homestuck also draws inspiration from Gnostic ideas, with the main character Jade Harley being called "gardenGnostic" as a pseudonym.
 She also fuses with her dog, Becquerel, forming a syzygy.
 Yaldabaoth and Abraxas also appear in the comic.

-The video game "Cruelty Squad" has multiple mentions and nods to the Gnostic mythology.
+The video game Cruelty Squad has multiple mentions and nods to the Gnostic mythology.
 The targets of the level "Office" are four sub archons.
 The level after it, aptly named "Archon Grid" has its final boss as Abraxas, although he is contorted to look much different, holding certain characteristics in common.
 There are many other references to Gnostic ideologies, such as the main goal of the game achieving ultimate enlightenment over everything else, rather than accepting your situation.

-In Honkai: Star Rail, many characters are aligned with specific universal concepts known as Paths.
-Each Path is associated with an Aeon, which is described as a celestial higher-dimensional deity that governs aspects of existence across the universe.
-Some characters, known as Pathstriders, align closely with a respective Path based on their wills.
-Others become Emanators, beings that are able to draw divine power directly from an Aeon.
-They are typically enforcers of Aeons' wills often incomparably more powerful than mere mortals, but this is not always the case.
+In the video game Honkai: Star Rail, Aeons are godlike beings that oversee cosmic ideologies known as "Paths", which are also analogous to character classes in combat.

+In the Pathfinder Roleplaying Game, Aeons are classified as "Outsiders", analogous to demons and angels, depicted as neutral cosmic entities tasked with maintaining universal balance and enforcing metaphysical laws.
+Aeons are bound by, guided by and part of an entity known as Monad.
+In the 2022 role-playing video game Pathfinder: Wrath of the Righteous, Aeon is one of the "mythic paths" and the Aeons plays a central role in the plot.